 - Don’t just list programmer skills.
 Java or Python might look good.
 But use accomplishments to prove you used them well.

-- Add numbers like percentages or dollar figures.
+- Add numbers to your programming resume like percentages or dollar figures.
 Numbers add weight to your skills and accomplishments.

 - Include “added” resume sections with conferences or projects.
 Those add-ons will drive home your skills.